conradknapp/next-social-network/NOTES.md

 1. Required Tools (i.e. Node / NPM)
+   Note: We will start this project from scratch, but tell users that they can always find the package.json file with all the deps and versions that I used in my github page (in order to resolve any problems with versioning)
 2. `npm init`, `npm i (-D) express`, setup express server, nodemon, nodemon --watch flag
 3. (Optional) Babel 7 Setup, install babel devdeps, add .babelrc, change dev script to include `--exec babel-node`(https://hackernoon.com/using-babel-7-with-node-7e401bc28b04)
 4. Adding Next, install deps (next, react, react-dom), create 'next' script (start), show pages dir, link, stateless / stateful components w/ Next, scoped styles